I love food, wine, and the occasional adult liquid refresher. Here are some some recipes I highly recommend.

 Chinese takeout soup containers and chill for at least six hours or overnight.
 The longer this sits in the fridge, the better it tastes.
 Makes just under two quarts.

-*Make sure to get the smallest calamari possible.
-The large ones tend to be very tough and rubbery.
+*Make sure to get the smallest calamari possible, as the large ones tend to be tough and rubbery.
+Frozen calamari actually works best.

 8 hardboiled eggs